Want to boost your immune system to stay healthy?

-It’s high fiber content will leave you feeling fuller for longer so you won’t be tempted to snack.
+Its high fiber content will leave you feeling fuller for longer so you won’t be tempted to snack.

 Let them cool and fill up sandwich bags that you can store in the fridge and take out with you as a healthy snack instead of chips.

 Collagen is important in protecting your gums and healing wounds, but it also is great for your skin and will help you keep that summer glow long into the winter months.

 Most of the best nutrients in apples are found in the skin, so make sure you are eating the whole fruit.

 But pears contain a whole mix of different vitamins that you can’t get from apples, so make sure you mix and match next time you go shopping.

-Pectin is a type of insoluble fiber that absorbs water and turn into a gel, which in turn slows down digestion and keeps your stomach full.
+Pectin is a type of insoluble fiber that absorbs water and turns into a gel, which in turn slows down digestion and keeps your stomach full.

-Add slices of pear to grilled cheese sandwiches, to salads or to home made chutney and salsa for a sweet twist.
+Add slices of pear to grilled cheese sandwiches, to salads or to homemade chutney and salsa for a sweet twist.